seagle0128/doom-modeline/README.md

 ;; Whether show `all-the-icons' or not (if nil nothing will be showed).
 ;; The icons may not be showed correctly on Windows.
 Disable to make it work.
+;; Here is a solution for the problem of icons disappearance on Windows 10:
+;; 1.
+Run the command "M-x all-the-icons-install-fonts" in emacs; ;; 2.
+Emacs will prompt for a download directory for you to download the ttf fonts files; ;; 3.
+In the directory you had selected, double click the ttf font files to install them manually.
 (setq doom-modeline-icon t)

 ;; Whether show the icon for major mode.
 It respects `doom-modeline-icon'.